Rev. Francis J. Botchway has in this publication brought together in a single volume, an

 Botchway for this bold attempt in the study of religion in public life and recommend it

-o all who are interested in the subject area to read it for their edification and education.
+to all who are interested in the subject area to read it for their edification and education.

-Author of the book Rev. Francis J. Botchway, a Master’s degree holder in Media & Theology from the University of Edinburgh, Scotland.
+| Author of the book Rev. Francis J. Botchway, a Master’s degree holder in Media & Theology from the University of Edinburgh, Scotland.
 He is a seasoned Christian Journalist who is currently the Managing Editor of the Christian Messenger (Ghana’s oldest existing newspaper, founded in 1883 and owned by the Presbyterian Church of Ghana), a football enthusiast and sports writer as well.
+Rev. Botchway, is an ordained Minister of the Presbyterian Church of Ghana and until his current position was the Senior Media Officer of the Bible Society of Ghana.
+He is an adjunct (part-time) Lecturer of the Maranatha University College Business School, Accra. |